|

 Dividend Yield

-dividends.
-For example, your expected dividend yield is 10 percent if
+dividends divided by the price you paid for a stock.
+For example, your expected dividend yield is 10% if

-you pay $10 per share for a stock that you expect to pay $1 per share in
+you paid $10 per share for a stock that you expect to pay $1 per share in

 dividend during the next year.
 If the share price doubled the next day,

-new investors would only receive a 5 percent yield on the same shares.
+new investors would only receive a 5% yield on the same shares.

 Downstream